-At the same time, even small problems with indexability or crawlability might result in your site losing its rankings.
-And that’s regardless of what a great content or how many backlinks you have.
+At the same time, even small problems with indexability or crawlability could result in your site losing its rankings.
+And that’s regardless of what great content or how many backlinks you have.

 What are crawlability and indexability?

-To understand those terms, let’s start by taking a look at how search engines discover and index pages.
-To learn about any new (or updated) page, they use what’s known as web crawlers, bots whose aim is to follow links on the web with the single goal in mind:
+To understand these terms, let’s start by taking a look at how search engines discover and index pages.
+To learn about any new (or updated) page, they use what’s known as web crawlers, bots whose aim is to follow links on the web with a single goal in mind:

 To find, and index new web content.

 “Crawlers look at webpages and follow links on those pages, much like you would if you were browsing content on the web.
 They go from link to link and bring data about those webpages back to Google’s servers.”